Planning and Engagement Processes

 Team Culture

 Hold weekly project meetings with tenants.
 “The project manager started having weekly project meetings from the very beginning.
 Everybody was at the table, including the designer, the contractor, the GSA, and even the building tenant.
-We used the meeting as a means to address issues when they came up.”
-FCS, Meetings & Workplace Environmentopens in new window
+We used the meeting as a means to address issues when they came up.” –FCS, Meetings & Workplace Environment

 Individual Behaviors

 The GSA project manager held regular tenant meetings with the CMa firm and GSA contracting officer.
 These phone meetings with tenants provided them with the opportunity to ask questions and discuss issues.
 This open forum provided tenants with the feeling that their concerns and questions were being heard.
 In turn, the GSA team would inform tenants that they would take care of their concerns and how certain decisions about these concerns could impact the project’s schedule as well as the schedule for moving tenants.
-At the end of each meeting, the GSA team would state that they had heard their concerns and offer tenants to stay on the phone line if they wanted to listen in to their meetings about the contract or other project related issues with the DB team and others.
-Leland, Meetings & Workplace Environmentopens in new window
+At the end of each meeting, the GSA team would state that they had heard their concerns and offer tenants to stay on the phone line if they wanted to listen in to their meetings about the contract or other project related issues with the DB team and others. –Leland, Meetings & Workplace Environment

 The GSA building manager was cited by many team members as a key champion of tenant communication.
-She was new to the role and saw the construction coordination as an opportunity to establish personal contacts with all of the tenant agencies as a basis for a long-term relationship.
-Leland, Goals & Alignmentopens in new window
+She was new to the role and saw the construction coordination as an opportunity to establish personal contacts with all of the tenant agencies as a basis for a long-term relationship. –Leland, Goals & Alignment

 Management and Logistics

 Prior to using the first floor as a swing space, the GSA project manager hosted an open house for tenants on the newly built out first floor.
-They used the open house to show the tenants a preview of the swing space’s lighting and furniture.
-Leland, Team Building & Collaborative Cultureopens in new window
+They used the open house to show the tenants a preview of the swing space’s lighting and furniture. –Leland, Team Building & Collaborative Culture

 There were also times when specialized roles were very helpful in establishing credibility and trust around highly technical topic such as information technology.
 “Gilbane had a great tenant team. {they said}, ‘here is the floor we have for your swing space.
 What do you need?’...
 They had a focused tenant team: a tenant move coordinator/furniture person and an IT person.
-Those two roles were really critical because the contractor’s team immediately built trust with the tenant agency representative.”
-Leland, Role Definition & Accountabilityopens in new window
+Those two roles were really critical because the contractor’s team immediately built trust with the tenant agency representative.” –Leland, Role Definition & Accountability

 SOM, Clark, and Benson built and designed the mock-up, which was about one floor length in height, and used to test the performance of the pleated curtain wall (seismic and filtration outflow) as well as to allow for the tenants to provide their feedback on the structure.
-As one tenant noted, the curtain wall mock-up helped them better visualize the design: “it was the first time I could visualize what the courthouse would be like when it’s done, when I could see section of curtain wall.”
-LACH, BIM & Design Documentation
+As one tenant noted, the curtain wall mock-up helped them better visualize the design: “it was the first time I could visualize what the courthouse would be like when it’s done, when I could see section of curtain wall.” –LACH, BIM & Design Documentation

 Communication

 GSA’s project manager created weekly newsletters.
 GSA’s primary strategy with the tenants was to be transparent about the work, schedule, and impact of construction.
-GSA’s building manager worked with the onsite GSA project manager to create weekly newsletters to help set tenant expectations about what parts of the building would be affected during the upcoming week and how that would impact tenants.
-Leland, Team Building & Collaborative Cultureopens in new window
+GSA’s building manager worked with the onsite GSA project manager to create weekly newsletters to help set tenant expectations about what parts of the building would be affected during the upcoming week and how that would impact tenants. –Leland, Team Building & Collaborative Culture

-When something unexpected happened on the job site, the GSA building manager would send a quick email or emergency newsletter to tenants to update them.
-Leland, Team Building & Collaborative Cultureopens in new window
+When something unexpected happened on the job site, the GSA building manager would send a quick email or emergency newsletter to tenants to update them. –Leland, Team Building & Collaborative Culture

 The project manager and project team were aligned and motivated and had clear project drivers; however, the team realized that they would need the building tenants to buy-in to goals and change their behaviors to actually achieve the performance metrics and succeed.
 Communication was key to working with tenants, a team member noted.
-“When you’re looking at some of the goals that we had set up…it was important to share that information and make sure that the tenants understood what the goals were and what would be their role in trying to achieve some of these goals.”
-Aspinall, Goals & Alignmentopens in new window
+“When you’re looking at some of the goals that we had set up…it was important to share that information and make sure that the tenants understood what the goals were and what would be their role in trying to achieve some of these goals.” –Aspinall, Goals & Alignment

 Another form of tenant engagement involved educating tenants around the new technologies that would be used in the building, in particular, the sensors and override switches for automatic lighting.
 GSA’s onsite project manager, the building manager, the move coordinators, and Gilbane all met together to plan out tenant education about the lighting.
-While Gilbane’s team members could provide technical information about the lighting, the building manager was able to provide her input and expertise about how to best communicate and educate the tenants in the building.
-Leland, Team Building & Collaborative Cultureopens in new window
+While Gilbane’s team members could provide technical information about the lighting, the building manager was able to provide her input and expertise about how to best communicate and educate the tenants in the building. –Leland, Team Building & Collaborative Culture

 Commercial Strategies